 Vegan Social Media Marketing

-Facebook & Instagram Ads targeting a vegan audience
+6. Facebook & Instagram Ads targeting a vegan audience

-Pinterest Ads targeting vegan posts and topics
+7. Pinterest Ads targeting vegan posts and topics

 - Pinterest ads are much less competitive than ads on other platforms too, yielding lower CPCs and less ads crowding the platform.
 I recommend creating an ad campaign targeting other vegan posts so you're getting in front of the right audiences as they're browsing.

-If you'd like to see how Upgrow can provide a complete digital marketing strategy and manage your online customer acquisition programs, schedule a discovery call now!
-So which strategy are you going to try?
-Any other ideas?
-Let us know in the comments below...
+If you'd like to see how Upgrow can provide a complete digital marketing strategy and manage your online customer acquisition programs, schedule a discovery call with us today and we’d be more than happy to talk to you!